geloganu/Askanything-slack-bot/README.md

 # askanything-slack-bot

-askanything is a Slack chatbot trained on Home Depot product pages and can recommend products upon your query.
+Askanything is a Slack chatbot trained on Home Depot product pages and can recommend products upon your query.
 The LLM is built using LangChain using Pinecone vectorized database for indexing.

 ## Installation
 Please ensure to create a .env file in the ./src folder with the following API keys: